-Tajikistan is one of key countries located in South East of TRACECA region.
-The country is landlocked; therefore, the establishment of sustainable trade relations with neighboring countries is important for promoting the trade between Tajikistan and the rest of the world.
+Tajikistan is one of key countries located in the south east of the TRACECA region.
+The country is landlocked, therefore, the establishment of sustainable trade relations with neighboring countries is important for the development of trade between Tajikistan and the rest of the world.

-Based on mirror data obtained from trade partners of Tajikistan, which are reporting to UN Comtrade and Eurostat, in 2010 the value of total imports to Tajikistan exceeded that for total exports by an equivalent of 1.54 bn euro.
+Based on mirror data obtained from Tajikistan's trade partners, which report to UN Comtrade and Eurostat, in 2010, the value of all imports to Tajikistan exceeded that for total exports by an equivalent of EUR 1.54 bn.
 Among key trade partners of Tajikistan are China and Mongolia (33% of trade exchange), Russia (21%), Turkey (10%), Europe (8%) and Kazakhstan (6%).
 Almost all these countries trade with Tajikistan in non-bulk goods (see Figure 2 below); only 40% of trade between Tajikistan and Russia are in bulk goods.

-Figure 2: Tajikistan Trade Partners, 2010, bn euros
+Figure 2: Tajikistan Trade Partners, 2010, bn EUR